Press Release: Ravens High School Coach of the Week

 RAVENS HIGH SCHOOL COACH OF THE WEEK

-Kevin Pirri, varsity head football coach of the Frederick Cadets (Frederick, Md.), has been named the Ravens High School Coach of the Week.
-Now in its 25th year of existence, Pirri is the eighth recipient of the award in 2021.
+Justin Martinek, varsity head football coach of the North Harford Hawks (Pylesville, Md.), has been named the Ravens High School Coach of the Week.
+Now in its 25th year of existence, Martinek is the ninth recipient of the award in 2021.

-Last Friday (10/22), Frederick (6-2) defeated the Oakdale Bears (Ijamsville, Md.), 35-21.
-The win marked Frederick's first victory over the Bears since 2012.
-Led by a rushing attack that gained 334 yards, the Cadets carried a 22-14 lead into halftime.
-With Frederick holding a 29-21 advantage with just over two minutes remaining in the game, junior WR Travon Neal raced 42 yards for a touchdown to secure the victory for the Cadets.
+Last Thursday (10/28), North Harford (5-4) defeated the previously unbeaten Fallston Cougars (Fallston, Md.), 23-7.
+After trailing 7-0 in the first quarter, the Hawks answered with three scores – a 15-yard touchdown pass from junior QB Owen Smith to senior WR Josh Garrett, a one-yard touchdown run by senior RB Tristian DeVoe and a 27-yard field goal from freshman K Lukas Smithson – to take a 16-7 lead into halftime.

-Pirri is in the midst of leading Frederick to the program's most victories during his seven-year tenure.
+North Harford's defensive unit held the Cougars scoreless in the second half, and in the fourth quarter, Smith added a 10-yard rushing touchdown for the Hawks to secure the victory.

 Throughout this season, the Ravens will honor 10 high school coaches who have made a significant impact on their student-athletes.
 Each Coach of the Week winner will receive a $2,000 donation to their school's football program and will be invited to the Ravens-Rams game (1/2/22) at M&T Bank Stadium for an opportunity to be named the Ravens High School Coach of the Year.